SHIBINSHA02/Planora-express/router/organisation/README.md

 # Organisation Router Structure

 This directory contains the modular organisation router split from the original large `Organisation.js` file.
+The router provides comprehensive management of organizations, teachers, classrooms, schedules, and access permissions.

 ## File Structure